JamesAndersonJr/PerfectErrorDocuments/README.md

 Copyright :
 -----------------------------------------------------------------------

-Copyright © 2016 James Web Services, LLC.
+Copyright © 2016 James Anderson Jr.

 This file is part of the "Perfect Error Documents v.1.x.x" online script.